 As the quality of provision has improved, so has the uptake in the wider Ebacc areas.
 The ability to study the full suite of Ebacc subjects is open to all of our students, irrespective of their background or personal circumstances.
-The numbers of students following the Ebacc has and will continue to increase year on year.
+Our ambition is that the numbers of students following the Ebacc has and will continue to increase year on year.